stutzsolucoes/taffyGroup/README.md

 ##My Blog

-If you have any question or suggestion, welcome to [my blog]: http://aio1108.pixnet.net/blog
+If you have any question or suggestion, welcome to my blog: http://aio1108.pixnet.net/blog